mocks-server/website/versioned_docs/version-1.5.0/tutorials-dynamic.md

 ## Add a new behavior

-Add a new behavior extending the "standard" one, and adding the "getRealUser" fixture:
+Add a new behavior extending the "standard" one, and adding the `getRealUser` fixture:

 ```javascript
 // /mocks/behaviors.js